 Like many viewers, I felt some discomfort watching Fran vamp and sing to Tony, but my discomfort itself made me uncomfortable—was it evidence of some sort of ageism?
 Or even some sexism?
 I wondered if I subconsciously believed that it’s always vulgar for older people, especially older women, to display their sexuality.
-Would this hour have made me cringe as much if the situation was reversed, if the romantic subtext referred to a man of Fran’s age and a woman of Tony’s age?
+Would this hour have made me cringe as much if the situation was reversed, if the romantic subtext concerned a man of Fran’s age and a woman of Tony’s age?

-Ultimately, though, I think my response was due less to age/gender biases and due more to how Chase shaped the episode — he shaped it in a way that makes us uncomfortable, which underlines the lengths that we all (including Tony) will go to, even breaking and remaking our mythologies if necessary, in order to escape that which makes us uncomfortable.
+Ultimately, though, I think my response was due less to age/gender biases and due more to how Chase shaped the episode—he may have shaped it in a way that makes us uncomfortable in order to underline the lengths that we all (including Tony) will go to—even breaking and remaking our mythologies if necessary—in order to escape that which makes us uncomfortable.
 Perhaps it was because I thought about this episode through a ‘mythological’ viewpoint that I also started thinking about the Greek myth of Oedipus.
-It may be uncomfortable to imagine Tony seducing a significantly older woman, but our discomfort is made even greater by the thought that the woman is Johnny Boy’s goomar, as there would be something almost Oedipal about Tony slapping uglies now with his dad’s girlfriend.
-Tony’s attraction toward Fran, even if slight, seems to further emphasize something we’ve known about him for some time now: although he married a woman who is very loving, warm and giving, Tony’s side attractions tend to be women who are more like his mother — selfish, cold, uncaring.
+It may be uncomfortable to imagine Tony seducing a significantly older woman, but our discomfort is made even greater by the thought that the woman is Johnny Boy’s goomar, as there would be something almost Oedipal about Tony bumping uglies now with his dad’s girlfriend.
+Tony’s attraction toward Fran, even if slight, seems to further emphasize something we’ve known about him for some time now: although Tony married a woman who is very loving, warm and giving, his side attractions tend to be women who are more like his mother—selfish, cold, uncaring.
 Though it takes him some time to come to the realization, Tony eventually recognizes that Fran shares many of Livia’s characteristics.
 Perhaps the reason why he finally re-mythologizes Fran into a “princess” again is to avoid facing the uncomfortable fact that he subconsciously seems to always want a woman in his life that mimics his monstrous mother.